Darko3Po/Darko3Po/README.md

 ### Hi there 👋

+<h1 align="center">Hi 👋, I'm Darko</h1>
+<h3 align="center">My name is Darko and I'm a Back-end developer who loves to work with PHP and Laravel.
+Right now my mind is focused on learning everything that is related to Web Development.
+I'm also passionate about exploring new technologies that I can leverage to solve real-life problems.</h3>

 <!--
 **Darko3Po/Darko3Po** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.